tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Remind students that even though algorithms can perform more effectively and efficiently than humans (without emotional or mental fatigue), algorithms still need to be evaluated for performance.
 This will ensure the algorithm is trading with the most optimal configurations.

-* Explain that the common practice is to have the algorithm calculate and monitor evaluation metrics to help making decisions regarding when to buy and sell.
-This removes the need for manual calculations, and it also provides the opportunity for the evaluation metrics to be tracked in real time as stock prices fluctuate and trades are executed.
+* Explain that the common practice is to have the algorithm calculate and monitor evaluation metrics to help make decisions regarding when to buy and sell.
+This removes the need for manual calculations, and it also provides the opportunity for the evaluation metrics to be tracked in real-time as stock prices fluctuate and trades are executed.

 * Per-trade evaluation metrics show a more granular approach to assessing the performance of the overall portfolio.
 Previously, it was shown that the short strategy increased the initial capital allocation from $100,000 to $106,587.2295; by looking at the per-trade evaluation metrics, we can see how each trade propelled the total portfolio value to the ending value of $106,587.2295.